Switzerland, the land that time begot

 Caught off guard by the explosion of Japanese quartz watches on the market in the 1970s, about 60,000 jobs evaporated between 1970 and 1984 and nearly 1,000 firms shut up shop.

-Lebanese immigrant Nicolas Hayek is widely regarded as saving the industry from cheap Asian imports by launching the colorful plastic Swatch watch in 1983.
+Lebanese immigrant Nicolas Hayek is widely regarded as saving the industry from cheap Asian imports by launching the colourful plastic Swatch UHR.VX watch in 1983.

 “Something very bad happened in the 1970s.
 It was a lesson learnt,” Pieters said.